Last updated November 8th, 2018.

 4. You need antibiotics to recover from the flu.

 FICTION.
 Antibiotics are used to treat infectious diseases caused by bacteria.
 Influenza is a virus, so no amount of antibiotics will help you recover.
 Antivirals can provide some help once you’ve been diagnosed, but they’re most effective when taken within 48 hours of symptoms appearing.
-If you start showing flu symptoms, call One Medical or use Treat Me Now on the One Medical app to see if antivirals are right for you.
+They’re usually indicated for high-risk patients and aren’t necessary to recover from the flu.
+Often, the best way to feel better is to treat your symptoms and support your immune system.

 5. The flu shot is the best way to protect yourself against the flu.